21 de set. de 2022

 As can be seen, although some curves, such as those of Wei and So, are a little different from the pattern of the others, they preserve some of the most important general properties, such as increasing monotonicity (if discretized at biennial intervals) until age 23.
 Almost all the youngest players who occupy the first positions in the world ranking have this characteristic in their growth curves.
 An exception is the young Abdusattorov, who remained virtually unchanged in rating for 30 months, between the ages of 7 and 9.
 This is extremely unusual.
-Then it showed an increase of 270 rating points in just 2 months, at the age of 11.
-This can happen if the child has his chess studies interrupted, as happened with Reshevsky and Kamsky, for example.
+Then he showed an increase of 270 rating points in just 2 months, at the age of 11.
+This can happen if the child has his Chess studies interrupted, as happened with Reshevsky and Kamsky, for example.
 But these are rare cases, and do not show large drops or inconsistencies in the results.
-Niemann 's case is different, because in addition to its evolution curve being very out of the norm, it also presents drops and instabilities.
+Niemann's case is different, because in addition to his evolution curve being very non-standard, it also presents drops and instabilities.

 To further investigate these differences from a quantitative perspective, I proposed a theoretical model of adjustment in which the rating of each player evolves with age according to a logistic function of the type: